Type D Personality

 The D Types are great listeners.
 They are uncomfortable at large parties and will often be off by themselves.

 Asking about topics involving future events, such as climate change, will be welcomed with enthusiasm.

 Avoid situations or meetings that are chaotic or loud.
 The same is true for anything that glorifies or describes violence, chaos, or hate.
 Click on the Read More link for more insights.

 If you want to get something off your chest, seek out a D-type and ask if you can talk.
 The best time to do this is at a large party or gathering.
-The D-types are ones that are typically off by themselves.
+The D-types are typically off by themselves.
 They prefer one-on-one discussions.
-In those conversations avoid topics relating to violence, chaos, or hate.
+Avoid topics relating to violence, chaos, or hate in those conversations.

 They are uncomfortable around people and events that are chaotic or unorganized.
 A social event at a museum would be great.
-In this regard it would be wise to find out what hobbies and interests they have.
+In this regard, it would be wise to find out their hobbies and interests.

 Never get drunk in the presence of D-types.
 That throws up giant, invisible caution signs.
 On the other hand, if you make a mistake, or have an awkward moment, ask them to forgive you.
 They almost certainly will.

 The ability to anticipate things that have not occurred is also the source of great stress when those predictions miss the mark.
 As such, this is their greatest weakness.

 How this topic is approached is very important, and things that should never be done are provided in the Read More link below.

 Anticipation and caution make Type D people vulnerable to feeling responsible for failed predictions or warnings.
 This happens frequently and requires preparation and novel approaches.